What is the Mediterranean diet?

 What are minimally processed foods?

-- Minimally processed foods are foods as close to their original forms as humans can eat (ie. steel cut oats, whole grain breads etc.).
+- Minimally processed foods are foods as close to their original forms as humans can eat (ie. steel-cut oats, whole grain bread etc.).

 Want more information?